Altitude sickness: Other methods

 Increased water intake may also help in acclimatization to replace the fluids lost through heavier breathing in the thin, dry air found at altitude, although consuming excessive quantities ("over-hydration") has no benefits and may cause dangerous hyponatremia.

 Treatment

-The only reliable treatment, and in many cases the only option available, is to descend.
+The only definite and reliable treatment for severe AMS, HACE, and HAPE is to descend immediately until symptoms resolve.

 Attempts to treat or stabilize the patient in situ (at altitude) are dangerous unless highly controlled and with good medical facilities.
 However, the following treatments have been used when the patient's location and circumstances permit: